Atifhasnain/GoOnline-Master/exampleSite/content/english/_index.md

     link: project
 about:
   enable: true
-  title: About Us
+  title: We create digital ideas that are bigger, bolder, braver and better.
   description: We believe in creating new perception for better future & revolutionary
     era.
 Accelerating more power to the innovative digital solutions.
-Learning, experimentation and innovation are the keys to providing the best available services to our clients.<br/> Adapting market trends and sharping for future prospects, our core values are what drive us forward in every project we take up.
+Learning, experimentation and innovation are the keys to providing the best available services to our clients.<br/> <br/>Adapting market trends and sharping for future prospects, our core values are what drive us forward in every project we take up.
   image: images/wrapper-img.png
 portfolio:
   enable: true